fedraCL/webagropro/wp-content/plugins/cleantalk-spam-protect/readme.txt

 1. The plugin deletes/removes the existing spam comments and users accounts.

 == Changelog ==
+= 5.74.2 September 2 2017 =
+  * Fix for users spam check for PHP 5.3 and lower.

+= 5.74.1 September 2 2017 =
+  * Fix for the update system and cloud communication.
+  * Added possibility to check users and comments for spam with a specific date range.

+= 5.74 August 31 2017 =
+  * Users and comments spam check: Two check types (fast and accurate).
+  * Fix for WooCommerce checkout test.
+  * Minor fixes.

 = 5.73 August 11 2017 =
   * Fix for spam check for already existed users and comments.
   * SpamFireWall updated.